-Dr. Lowenguth chooses carefully which and when radiographs are taken.
-There are many guidelines that we follow.
-Radiographs allow us to see everything we cannot see with our own eyes.
-Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
+At our practice, Dr. Lowenguth uses state-of-the-art radiograph technology when imaging your teeth.
+Radiographs allow our team to detect cavities, determine bone level, and analyze the health of your teeth at levels impossible with just our eyes.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.

 Areas of dental care that benefit from laser technology:

 - Whitening teeth